harryalaw/DiscordBot/README.md

 ## Config File
 In order to set up will also need to create a config.json file in the main folder.
 This needs to contain 3 fields: "prefix", "token", and "BOT_OWNER"
-Prefix is the prefix that you want to use for bot commands Token is the bot token
+Prefix is the prefix that you want to use for bot commands

+Token is the bot token

-BOT_OWNER I've set up as myself on my copy, it gives them the power to endgames at the moment
+BOT_OWNER is your discord ID, it gives the chosen user the power to endgames without being the creator